Hard Rock set to celebrate grand opening of world’s first guitar-shaped hotel

 “We look at this as an adult-integrated resort,” Hard Rock International CEO Jim Allen said.
 “It is truly a destination that’s not just a casino.”

-7News received a sneak peak ahead of the grand opening on Thursday.
+7News received a sneak peek ahead of the grand opening on Thursday.

 “There are three tractor-trailers for the Savoy crystal that’s coming in,” Allen said.